The Kodaira dimensions of $\overline{\mathcal{M}}_{22}$ and $\overline{\mathcal{M}}_{23}$: Constructing the tropical independence

-When $g'=g$, this proves Theorem~\ref{Thm:MainThm}.
-When $g'$ is equal to $g-1$ or $g-2$, we have analogous consequences for multiplication maps for linear series with ramification on a general pointed curve of genus $g'$.
+Theorem~\ref{Thm:MainThm} follows immediately from the case $g' = g$.
+When $g'$ is $g-1$ or $g-2$, we have analogous consequences for multiplication maps for linear series with ramification on a general pointed curve of genus $g'$.
 See Theorems~\ref{thm:MRCg-1} and \ref{thm:MRCg-2}, respectively.
 All three are used in the proof of Theorem~\ref{thm:genfinite}.